Young Love (Janet Jackson song): Composition and reception

 Lou Broadus, music director of WASC Radio, described the song as an "uptempo, happy song with a good hook".
 After the single "Young Love" was released, it became a hit with young people.
 Stephen Thomas Erlewine from website AllMusic noted that Jackson demonstrated "no distinctive musical personality of her own, which isn't surprising considering that she was in her teens. [...]
 Only "Young Love" stands out among the undistinguished, sub-disco thumpers and drippy ballads.
+In a retrospective review, Peter Piatkowski from PopMatters stated that it was an "insight into the kind of excellent dance music she'd master later on", also describing the track as a "perfect example of post-disco pop joy".

 In the United States, "Young Love" received little notoriety on the principal singles chart, the Billboard Hot 100; it was able to reach a peak of number 64.
 However, on the Hot R&B/Hip-Hop Songs, the single managed to reach number six.
 As of June 1993, the single had sold 200,000 copies in the region.
 In New Zealand, "Young Love" debuted at number 46 on its singles chart, on the issue dated March 13, 1983.
 Several weeks later, on April 17, 1983, the song reached its peak of number 16.
 It fell off the chart on May 1, at number 33.
 A year later, it re-entered the singles chart, at number 45.

 Live performances

 In order to promote Janet Jackson, she performed the song on American TV shows Solid Gold, American Bandstand, and Soul Train in 1982.
 She also performed the song on a West German television program Musikladen.
 Several years later, Jackson included the song on her 2008 Rock Witchu Tour in the "Pre-Control Medley" section of the show.
 It was later added to her performance at the 2010 Essence Music Festival, held in New Orleans, Louisiana, which she headlined.
-The song was also used during the DJ intermission on the 2017-2019 State of the World Tour.
+The song was also used during the DJ intermission on the 2017–2019 State of the World Tour.
+Jackson featured the song on the setlist for her Janet Jackson: Las Vegas show in 2024–2025.